Fungi features for identification

 3: What else did you notice?

 The Sniff Test: many mushrooms just smell, well, 'mushroomy'.
 But some have quite a sweet, sharp, bleach-like, or rather disgusting smell.
-Take a note of this, as smell can be a useful identifier.
+Take a note of any odour, as smell can be a useful identifier.
 Pinch a small piece of gill, squash it, then sniff.
 Squashing reduces the risk of inhaling spores, which may be allergenic or even quite dangerous, in some species.

-The Pinch Test: some mushrooms, particularly the large ones such as the boletes, turn blue when bruised.
+The Scratch Test: some mushrooms, particularly the large ones such as the boletes, turn blue when bruised.
 Again, this can provide a valuable clue to identification.
 Make a scratch across the gills/pores and down the stem, or break off a piece of the cap, and see what happens.
 In some boletes, you may even have to cut the cap in half.
 Take note of any colour changes.

 4: What size is it?